These are the most beautiful travel puzzles to inspire you before your next trip!

 Ravensburger > Clementoni > Cloudberries > Heye > eeBoo

-Springbok and Buffalo Games were just okay, and Ceaco was by far the worst quality.
+Springbok and Buffalo Games were medium quality, and Ceaco was by far the worst quality.
 Here’s a great puzzle brand comparison.
-I don’t necessarily agree with the order, but it will have to do until I take photos to show you side by side comparisons.
+I don’t necessarily agree with the order, but it will have to do until I take photos to show you side-by-side comparisons.

 Below are some pieces of a Springbok puzzle.
-They are supposed to be irregular shaped, but clearly these were not cut properly.
+They are supposed to be irregular shapes, but clearly these were not cut properly.
 I made a whole pile of them.

 Why are Puzzles Good for Adults?
 What are the Benefits?